Temporal Network Analysis Using Zigzag Persistence: Conclusion

 \section{Conclusion}

-In this work we studied how to effectively apply zigzag persistence to temporal graphs.
+In this work we investigated one method for applying zigzag persistence to temporal graphs and discussed interpretation in several settings.
+We treated these graphs as inputs to create a metric space, and then studied the zigzag constructed by the changing graph over time for a fixed connectivity parameter.
 Zigzag persistence provides a unique perspective when studying the evolving structure of a temporal graph by tracking the standard lower-dimensional features (e.g., connected components), but also higher-dimensional features (e.g., loops and voids) through a sequence of simplicial complexes.
-This allows for an understanding of the evolving topology of a temporal graph.
-We showed the benefits of using zigzag persistence over standard graph theory statistics on two examples: the Great Britain transportation network and temporal ordinal partition networks.
+This allows for an understanding of the evolving topology of a temporal graph which can be used in addition to more standard techniques for their analysis.
+We showed interpretation for these tools on two examples: the Great Britain transportation network and temporal ordinal partition networks.
 Our results showed that the informative zero and one-dimensional zigzag persistence provided insights into the structure of the temporal graph that were not easily gleaned from standard centrality and connectivity statistics.

+It should be noted that the work here is essentially functioning as a more computationally tractable version of what we would like to do, namely two-parameter persistence.
+Because multiparameter persistence presents mathematical barriers to simplified representations in the spirit of persistence diagrams \cite{Carlsson2009a}, many other workarounds have sprung up.
+These include vineyards \cite{CohenSteiner2006}, where we study a one parameter family of persistence diagrams; or CROCKER plots \cite{Ulmer2019,Guezel2022}, where we can study a similarly evolving Betti curve.

+There has been previous work investigating the use of zigzag persistence in graph based applications in the broader theoretical framework of \textit{formigrams} \cite{Kim2022,Kim2019} with additional results on stability \cite{Kim2020}.
+These include applications to dynamic metric spaces \cite{Kim2020a, Kim2021} and brain networks \cite{Chowdhury2018c}, although this setting is restricted to 0-dimensional persistence due to its tight connection to time-varying clustering. \revisionRemove{Until recently, there has been limited involvement of zigzag persistence in these types of applications since e}Even though in theory the running time of zigzag persistence should be similar to standard persistence \cite{Milosavljevic2011}, in practice it has not seen the flurry of optimizations available in the regular case \cite{Bauer2021,Otter2017}.
+However, recent work \cite{Dey2021a,Dey2022,Dey2021b} promises substantial improvements in the potentially available code, which should further make the tools discussed in this paper more accessible to a wide array of data sets.